DOGE28/Zerto-Upgrade-Tutorial/README.md

     - Add LDAP Provider
 2. Input necessary connection information
     - Connection URL: ldap://Your_AD_Server_IP
+    - Test connection.
+If it doesn't work, double check your IP/FQDN and that LDAP will work with your server
     - Bind Type: Simple
     - Bind DN: Common name of your service account
         - To find this, go to the attribute editor of your service account and find the "distinguishedName" field and copy it here.
 Ex.
 CN=service-bot,OU=ServiceAccounts,DC=example,DC=local
     - Bind credentials: Password of the service account
     - Test authentication.
-If it doesn't work, either your password is wrong or the Bind DN is.
+If it doesn't work either your password is wrong or the Bind DN is
 3. Input necessary info to find users and groups
     - Edit mode: READ_ONLY
-        - If this is a different value, it gives Keycloak permission to edit your AD users.
-Don't let it do this!
-Keep it READ_ONLY
+        - Please only use READ_ONLY, other values give Keycloak permission to write to your AD server (and that's bad)
-    - Users DN: DC=example,DC=local
+    - Users DN: CN=Users,DC=example,DC=local
-        - This is all of the "DC's" of your AD server.
-Whatever DC's were on the end of the service bot's DN is what you'll put here.
-(This is the simple way of doing it)
+        - This is the distinguished name of the location where your users reside.
+You can use the attribute editor of a group to find the DN.
     - Search Scope: Subtree
     - Periodic full sync: ON
         - This will make it so Keycloak will scan for changes